appuchias/appuchias.github.io/content/posts/2023-11-21_MSI_Prestige.md

 I had almost no issues.

-I used archinstall to start faster and created a system with awesomewm and KDE in a few hours.
+I used archinstall to start faster and created a system with awesomewm and KDE in a bit over an hour.
 The wireless module was available from the live USB so it was easy to configure the network either with wpa_supplicant or iwconfig. ([Official Arch Wiki page on wireless network config](https://wiki.archlinux.org/title/Network_configuration/Wireless))

 Same issue with the trackpad.
 Only this time I searched for some info online and found similar problems from another MSI laptop (I can't find where it was from).
 I'll detail the solution later.

 ## Thoughts

 Windows is usually shown as the "Just works" OS, but Ubuntu was much easier and quicker to install (and it doesn't spy me).

-I don't know if the problem is that the laptop is recent and both kernels don't have the base drivers yet, but it has a 12th gen processor that launched Q1 2022 and we are in Q4 2023, so I don't know.
+I don't know if the problem is that the laptop is recent and both kernels don't have the base drivers yet, but it has a 12th gen processor that launched Q1 2022 and we are in Q4 2023, so IMO it's been more than enough time.

 It's surprising that the distro I had less trouble with was Arch, I expected it to be a bit more of a headache.